quantumpurse/quantum-purse-v2/README.md

 qpv2-cli --help
 ```

 Commands that require authentication (export, new account, sign, etc.) auto-detect the wallet's auth method.
-Password wallets prompt for a password; keychain wallets use the platform's native credential store (Touch ID on macOS, Credential Manager on Windows, Secret Service on Linux).
+Password wallets prompt for a password; keychain wallets use the platform's native credential store (Touch ID on macOS, Windows Hello on Windows, TPM on Linux).

 ### Use GUI
 ```shell